Updated on July 22, 2023

 925 Cherry St. SE, Grand Rapids, MI 49506 | (616) 719-1604

-Housed in an old funeral home, the taproom stuns those ushered inside with original stained glass and communal wooden tables.
+Housed in an old funeral home, Brewery Vivant’s taproom stuns those ushered inside with original stained glass and communal wooden tables.
 On the beer side, the European-inspired Brewery Vivant excels at Belgian and French country-style ales.
-These are beers like Farm Hand, a light-bodied, slightly cloudy, rustic farmhouse ale with a hint of tartness.
-Or Zaison, an Imperial saison brewed with orange peel and tellicherry black peppercorns, which makes for a bright and zippy but also high-ABV beer.
+These are mainstay beers like Farm Hand, a light-bodied, slightly cloudy, rustic farmhouse ale with a hint of tartness.
+Or Rapid IPA, what the brewery calls a Michigan IPA.

-For something a bit more complex, their red wine barrel-aged saison called Paris made our list of our top favorite spring beers to try last year for its strong oak notes, puckering sour flavors, and in-your-face tannins.
+For something a bit more complex, their red wine barrel-aged saison called Paris made the list of our top favorite spring beers to try in 2019 for its strong oak notes, puckering sour flavors, and in-your-face tannins.

 Plus, we love this brewery’s strong focus on sustainability that follows the triple bottom line of profits, planet, and people.
-Back in 2010, Brewery Vivant became the first production brewery in the United States to be LEED-certified, which means their building is resource-efficient, using less water and energy and reducing greenhouse gas emissions.
+In 2012, Brewery Vivant became the first production brewery in the United States to be LEED-certified, which means their building is resource-efficient, using less water and energy and reducing greenhouse gas emissions.
 And in 2014, they became the fourth certified B Corporation in West Michigan.
-B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
+B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous social and environmental performance standards, accountability, and transparency.

 Fantastic beer under stained glass in an energy-efficient building from a B Corp business?
 All this leads to one of the best breweries in Grand Rapids.